 15–20minutes may temporarily relieve inflammation and pain.

-If your inflammation is severe, your podiatrist may treat your symptoms with medication.
+If your inflammation is severe, your health care provider may treat your symptoms with medication.

-If a ganglion is causing ongoing or severe pain, your doctor may recommend surgery.
-The entire ganglion wall is removed during the procedure; some surrounding tissue may also be removed.
+If a ganglion is causing ongoing or severe pain, your health care provider may recommend surgery.
+Your surgeon removes the entire ganglion wall during the procedure.
+He or she may also remove some surrounding tissue.
 If the ganglion has come through a tear in the capsule of the joint, the tear will have to be repaired.
 The joint will likely be immobilized while the tear heals.

 You may feel pain, swelling, numbness, or tingling for several weeks following surgery.
-You’ll probably be able to walk soon afterward, though your foot may need to be wrapped or in a cast.
-Be sure to see your podiatrist if you notice any problems in the future.
+Be sure to see your health care provider if you notice any problems in the future.
 Although surgery is usually successful, there is a chance that the ganglion will recur.